Checking whether a word is Hamming-isometric in linear time: Definitions and background

 \begin{example} The word $0301$ on the alphabet $\mathbb{Z}_4=\{0, 1, 2, 3\}$ is non-Lee-isometric.
 Indeed, the words $u=030001$ and $v = 030201$, which do not contain the factor $0301$, are at distance 2 but there is no path of length $2$ from $u$ to $v$ in $Q_6^4(0301)$ since any path of length $1$ changing the symbol of index $3$ of $u$ goes from $u$ to $030101$ or to $030301$ and these two words both have the word $0301$ as factor. \end{example}

 It is shown in \cite{AnselmoEtAl2021} that non-Hamming-isometric and non-Lee-isometric words coincide for words on an alphabet of size at most three.
-But this property is no more true for greater alphabets.
+But this property is no more true for larger alphabets.

 Hamming-isometric words have the following characterization obtained in \cite{KlavzarShpectorov2012, Wei2017} for binary alphabets and in \cite{AnselmoEtAl2021} for general alphabets.

 \begin{proposition} A word is not Hamming-isometric if and only if it has a 2-error border. \end{proposition} \begin{example} For instance the words $11$, $1^n$ for $n \geq 1$ are Hamming-isometric.
 The word $1010011$ is not Hamming-isometric. \end{example}